intolerable/immolate/immolate/README.md

 blaze `Builder`, which has a plethora of output modes in Blaze.ByteString.Builder.

-See the documentation for the `Lucid` module for information about using it as a monad transformer.
+See the documentation for the `Immolate` module for information about using it as a monad transformer.

 ## Good to know